collapsed-stacks/startups/questions/7772/how-much-is-an-idea-worth.md

 - posted by: [John A](https://stackexchange.com/users/9350209/john-a) on 2016-10-08
 - score: 0

-<p>Most ideas all by themselves are worthless.
+Most ideas all by themselves are worthless.
 People don't truly understand what it takes to communicate, incubate, prototype, produce and deliver a finished product in the various markets.
 I am an idea guy.
 That's what I do for a living.
 I know what it takes to start a company and an idea.
 I did that for twenty-five years before I became a person who just sells his ideas.
 I believe that if someone truly believes in an idea and understands the recipe to launch such a package "than don't listen to anyone".
 Follow your dream.
 But understand, "if your not capable to do it on your own, you need to be able to know your short coming".
 You will pay in time, loss of IP, and be kicked around at every corner.
 People will run with your idea and leave you at the curb.
 But it can be done.
 Find an ethical, honest person or company to partner up with.
 Start with a family member for financial backing.
 If you only have an idea, you will be at the mercy of everyone you touch.
 However, if you take a great idea to a great partner or company, you could very well get a great return for nothing more than an idea.
 What will it be worth ?
 It depends on your power to negotiate.
 Spend more time studying that.
 For every person, company and opportunity will be different.
 The percentage factors are up to your power of negotiating.
 Every move you make is a push and shove situation.
 It's like playing poker.
-Don't show your hole hand and play your cards like someone's looking over your shoulder.</p>
+Don't show your hole hand and play your cards like someone's looking over your shoulder.

 ## Answer 11313